achireistefan/Pothole-Detection/README.md

 • raise the hue value.

 We provide pascal voc and yolo annotation for the augmented pothole detection dataset.
+When using this dataset in your research, we will be happy if you cite us:
+@INPROCEEDINGS{Achirei2021ICCP,
+  author = {Stefan-Daniel Achirei and Ioana-Ariana Opariuc and Otilia Zvoristeanu and Simona Caraiman and Vasile-Ion Manta}, title = {Pothole Detection for Visually Impaired Assistance}, booktitle = {International Conference on Intelligent Computer Communication and Processing (ICCP)}, year = {2021}
+}

 [1] Atikur Rahman Chitholian, Pothole Dataset, available online: https://github.com/chitholian/Potholes-Detection OR https://public.roboflow.ai/object-detection/pothole